 Twitter Panel and Political Exposure

-The foundation of this research is a sampling frame of over 1.5 million Twitter users that were successfully matched to public U.S. voter registration records.
-Following the same approach described in prior work (see Grinberg et al., 2019 and Shugars et al., 2021 for more details), the matching used the Twitter Decahose, a 10% random sample of all tweets, to identify 290 million profiles who posted content between January 2014 and March 2017.
+This research is based on a sampling frame of over 1.5 million Twitter users who were successfully matched to public U.S. voter registration records.
+Following the approach described in prior work (e.g., see Grinberg et al., 2019 and Shugars et al., 2021), the matching process used the Twitter Decahose, a 10% random sample of all tweets, to identify 290 million profiles that posted content between January 2014 and March 2017.
 The profiles were then matched against voter records provided by TargetSmart in October 2017 for all 50 U.S. states and the District of Columbia.
-A Twitter account was matched to a voter record if their full name exactly matched and they were the only person with that name in either the city- or state-level geographic area specified in both datasets .
-While the reliance on full names and disclosed locations eliminates many fake, automated (bot), and organizational accounts, it does raise concerns about potential selection bias.
-However, rigorous comparison of this panel with a gold-standard survey conducted by Pew Research Center showed that only small demographic and ideological differences exist between the two samples of registered U.S. voters (Hughes et al., 2021).
-Importantly, this matched dataset provides comprehensive data on individuals’ social media behavior through Twitter, as well as the basic socio-demographic information.
-Age and gender are directly taken from public voter registration records, while race/ethnicity and party affiliation are based on TargetSmart inferences (see validation in Appendix B of Shugars et al. 2021).
+A Twitter account was matched to a voter record if its user’s full name exactly matched and it represented the only person with that name in either the city- or state-level geographic area specified in both datasets .
+While the reliance on full names and disclosed locations eliminated many fake, automated (bot), and organizational accounts, it did raise concerns about potential selection bias.
+However, rigorous comparison of this panel with a gold-standard survey conducted by the Pew Research Center showed that only small demographic and ideological differences exist between the two samples of registered U.S. voters (Hughes et al., 2021).
+Importantly, this matched dataset provided comprehensive data on individuals’ social media behavior on Twitter as well as basic socio-demographic information.
+Age and gender were taken directly from public voter registration records, while race/ethnicity and party affiliation are based on TargetSmart inferences (see validation in Appendix B of Shugars et al. 2021).

-The primary dataset used in this work is a set of 606,112 panel members for whom we have at least one indication of activity on Twitter during the 2020 presidential election (August to November, inclusive).
-This set includes all individuals who posted or liked at least one tweet during the four months of the study period.
-By focusing on a period of a presidential election, we examine potential political exposure at its peak (Grinberg et al., 2019; Peterson et al., 2021).
+The primary dataset used in this work was a set of 606,112 panel members for whom we had at least one indication of activity on Twitter during the 2020 Presidential election (August through November 2020).
+This set included all individuals who posted or liked at least one tweet during the four months of the study period.
+By focusing on a period of a presidential election, we examined potential political exposure at its peak (Grinberg et al., 2019; Peterson et al., 2021).
 See Appendix A for socio-demographic information about these active panel members.
-As our target population is restricted to registered U.S. voters on Twitter, we do not make claims about the important, yet omitted, populations of eligible non-registered voters or inactive Twitter users.
+As our target population is restricted to registered U.S. voters on Twitter, we make no claims about the important, yet omitted, populations of eligible non-registered voters or inactive Twitter users.

-To model potential political exposure, we follow the approach used in prior work that approximates individuals' exposure using the content available from the accounts they follow (Eady et al., 2019; Grinberg et al., 2019).
+To model potential political exposure, we followed the approach used in prior work that approximates individuals’ exposure using the content available from the accounts they follow (Eady et al., 2019; Grinberg et al., 2019).
 This modeling approach acknowledges that appearing in the feed is a necessary condition for exposure, without claiming that it is a sufficient condition.
-Our panel follows a total of 51 million unique Twitter users, which made it impossible to collect all of their tweets during the observation period through the Twitter API.
-Instead, we work around this limitation by analyzing the content in a 10% random sample of Twitter ("decahose") posted by accounts followed by the panel, similar to the approach in Grinberg et al. (2019).
-An important limitation of this technique is that it provides only a sample of the content from the individual's network and not all of it.
+Our panel followed a total of 51 million unique Twitter users, which made it impossible to collect all of their tweets during the observation period through the Twitter API.
+We addressed this limitation by analyzing the content in the Twitter Decahose posted by accounts followed by the panel, similar to the approach use by Grinberg et al. (2019).
+An important limitation of this technique is that it provides only a sample of the content from an individual’s network.
 Specifically, this technique does not include ads and does not consider algorithmic ranking.
-Yet, in lieu of more precise information from social media platforms about exposure, this approach reflects the most accurate and reproducible estimate currently available to the public about the composition of people's social feeds.
+Yet, in lieu of more precise information from social media platforms about exposure, this approach reflects the most accurate and reproducible estimate currently available to the public about the composition of people’s social feeds.